Warner Bros. and Turner Are Killing One of the Internet's Last Good Things

-As AT&T rushes to pare down its business in an apparent attempt to not seem like a giant monopolistic media company sucking at the teet of the American public by relying on subsidies and overpriced data plans to stay afloat, some hard choices have to be made.
+As AT&T rushes to pare down its business in an apparent attempt to not seem like a giant monopolistic media company sucking at the teat of the American public by relying on subsidies and overpriced data plans to stay afloat, some hard choices have to be made.
 The latest is devastating for anyone who likes old films.
 Variety reports that AT&T subsidiaries Warner Bros.
 Digital Network and Turner are shuttering FilmStruck, the Netflix-like streaming service for older films.
 If you’ll remember AT&T acquired Turner, Warner Bros., and HBO in a major deal in June.

 FilmStruck, for the sadly uninitiated, is a service that allowed you to stream thousands of old movies and documentaries for less than the price of Netflix.
 For old movie lovers, this was an absolute boon; between the catalogs of Warner Bros., Turner, and Criterion, FilmStruck had the largest library of early films available to a mass audience.
 There are movies on the service that are virtually impossible for the public to view any other way—no VHS release, no readily available spools of film, and only the slightest chance of a screening on TCM.